code-x-224/PAYE/README.md

 ## Acknowledgments

-Special thanks to the developers(WacoderForever,s1gm9,karisacodes) and contributors (G-CoderX,Stephanie Makori,Voste254,Nyabs254,123Origami) who helped improve this tax calculator.
+We extend our sincere appreciation to the developers ( karisacodes,WacoderForever, s1gm9) and contributors (G-CoderX, Stephanie Makori, Voste254, Nyabs254, 123Origami) who have generously contributed to enhancing this tax calculator.